What are the LLM/LLaMa Guidelines and Ethos?

 Reviewing Expansion Leagues

-Below is a link to my reviews of expansion leagues and further explanation of the methodoligy used to determine how "LLaMa friendly" an update is.
+Below is a link to my reviews of expansion leagues and further explanation of the methodology used to determine how "LLaMa friendly" an update is.

 · Start in the lowest league of a nation